center-key/hamburger-menu/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/center-key/hamburger-menu/badge.svg)](https://snyk.io/test/github/center-key/hamburger-menu)
 [![Build Status](https://travis-ci.org/center-key/hamburger-menu.svg)](https://travis-ci.org/center-key/hamburger-menu)

-Hamburger menus should be used with caution as they can impair user interaction.
+Hamburger button menus should be used with caution as they can impair user interaction.
 As they say, *"Out of sight, out of mind"*.

-When you do need a hamburger menu, this solution uses CSS to replace the navigation menu with a tappable hamburger icon on mobile devices or any browser with a sufficiently narrow screen.
+When you do need a hamburger button menu, this solution uses CSS to replace the navigation menu with a tappable hamburger icon on mobile devices or any browser with a sufficiently narrow screen.
 Tapping the hamburger reveals the navigation menu with smooth CSS animation.

 ### A) Take it for spin